BA Hons, Advanced Level 6 Dip HIC.

 I enjoy building a unique relationship with each client that is defined by trust, warmth and empathy.
 I'm fascinated by the unconscious and welcome it into our sessions in simple ways such as noticing sensations in the body, sharing dreams, integrating transcendental, psychedelic or taboo experiences or gut feelings.

-I have over two years' experience working with adults with depression, anxiety, addiction and childhood trauma.
+I have three years' experience working with adults with depression, anxiety, addiction and childhood trauma.
 I feel inspired by my clients, and love the work we do together.

 I trained at Bath Centre for Psychotherapy and Counselling, accredited both by the UK Council for Psychotherapy and the British Association of Counselling and Psychotherapy (of which I am a registered member #00930120).
 I follow the BACP ethical framework for safe practice, and have regular supervision with a qualified and accredited supervisor.